 If you love the relaxed atmosphere of island life with French flair, and the scent of salty air on the breeze, mark Ile de Ré as a must-see destination in France.
 Allow for plenty of time on Ile de Ré which is dotted with ten villages, long beaches, and plenty of places to explore.
 You’ll definitely want to stay longer than you think.

-At that moment, I decided to not race around the island but to investigate La Flotte and embrace a leisurely island pace for the day.
+At that moment, I decided to not race around the island but to investigate La Flotte, Ile de Ré and embrace a leisurely island pace for the day.

 The French can flâner like no other.
 In fact, they invented this method of observing life and connecting with a place.
 It is the absolute best way to visit Paris and every other corner of France.
 If you are not sure how to flâner, this article gives you some tips and tricks.

-Slow right down and stroll the pathway by the ocean.
+In La Flotte France, slow right down and stroll the pathway by the ocean.
 Admire the gnarled tamarack trees and watch what’s happening on the ocean floor.

 Read More | Are you a beach lover?
-Here is the low-down on 16 Best Beaches in France.
+Here’s the low-down on 16 Best Beaches in France.

-La Flotte lives up to its designation of one of the Plus Beaux Villages in France.
+And then, flâner in town.
+La Flotte France lives up to its designation as one of the Plus Beaux Villages in France.
 It is tiny yet bursting with charming narrow roads.
 White stone homes topped with clay red roofs peer out from behind colourful shutters and thick glossy ivy.

 Read More | If you love island life, you might also like to visit another French island, Ile aux Moines, in Brittany.